 Review Team Recommendations

-Recommendations are summarized in this table.
+RDS-WHOIS2 review team recommendations are summarized in this table.
 The full recommendation, with related findings and rationale, may be found in the cited chapters.

+Note: The following table has been updated to reflect agreements reached at F2F meeting #3.
+F2F edits are not redlined in this table, but are redlined in the affected sections.